demisto/content/Packs/Change_Management/Playbooks/playbook-Change_Management_README.md

-If you are using Pan-os/panorama firewall and Jira as a ticketing system this playbook will be a perfect match for your change management for FW process.
+If you are using Pan-os/panorama firewall and Jira or ServiceNow as a ticketing system this playbook will be a perfect match for your change management for FW process.
+This playbook can be triggered by 2 different options fetch from ServiceNow or Jira and will help you manage and automate you change management process

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.